afalahi/DashboardSeeder/readme.md

-# This is a Forgerock Dashboard seeder to see logins and registration
+# This is a Forgerock Dashboard seeder to populate the dashboard with activity

 ## Usage